 Drink at the World’s Coldest Tasting Room

 But don’t let the temperature scare you!
-You’ll be sure to warm up quickly as you to sample a wide variety of vodkas from around the world with the Vodka Tasting Experience ($48.00 all in).
+You’ll be sure to warm up quickly as you sample a wide variety of vodkas from around the world with the Vodka Tasting Experience ($48.00 all-in).

 Related: Best Whistler Hostels

-Located on Blackcomb Mountain, the Coca-Cola Tube Park is at the top of things to do in Whistler with kids.
+Located on Blackcomb Mountain, the Bubly Tube Park is at the top of the list of things to do in Whistler with kids.

-Featuring over 1,000 feet of vertical drop, multiple lanes and a unique conveyor belt system to return you to the top.
-Your kids will simply be in heaven at this veritable winter wonderland.
+It features over 1,000 feet of vertical drop, multiple lanes, and a unique conveyor belt system to return you to the top.
+Your kids will be in heaven at this veritable winter wonderland.

-You can go during the day, or for a even more extraordinary experience, visit at night.
-Either way the park is sure to thrill both the young, and the young at heart.
+You can go during the day or visit at night for an even more extraordinary experience.
+Either way, the park is sure to thrill both the young and the young at heart.

 The facility is easily accessible from the village via the Excalibur Gondola.
-So what’s stopping you from experiencing one of the best things to do in Whistler for families?
+So, what’s stopping you from experiencing one of the best things to do in Whistler for families?

 Who says you can’t get any culture at a ski resort?
 These people have obviously never been to Whistler.